oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/secure-recall-agent/secure-recall-agent.md

 ## Introduction

-Daniel Brooks, a Data Governance Lead, has to protect trust while the recall response moves quickly.
-A store associate needs local instructions, a Northeast manager needs a regional picture, and the recall lead needs the company-wide scope.
-Giving every person the same answer would either hide useful context or expose more customer and store data than the job requires.
+Kevin wants the returns process to be secure without forcing store teams to understand security policy.
+A Store 101 user needs local instructions.
+A Northeast manager needs a regional view.
+A recall lead needs the full response.
+Kevin expects the same application to respect those differences automatically.

-Your mission is to make authorization part of the database retrieval itself.
-Three local Deep Data Security end users will run the same vector search and request the same agent summary.
-The database grants filter stores, customers, complaints, and complaint vectors before the agent sees them, while shared component and supplier-site evidence remains available to all three roles.
-This is the differentiator: role boundaries do not depend on a browser filter or a promise in the prompt.
+David puts authorization inside the retrieval path.
+Deep Data Security data roles filter stores, customers, complaints, and vectors before package functions assemble evidence.
+Shared component and supplier facts remain available where the work requires them.
+The browser and the prompt do not decide what a person can see.

-By the end of the lab, the store role will see 1 store, 12 units, and 5 customers; the Northeast role will see 24 stores, 453 units, and 120 customers; and the recall lead will see 120 stores, 2,400 units, and 600 customers.
-The same retrieval will produce three authorized answers with different complaint evidence.
+Tim creates the roles, data grants, invoker-rights retrieval package, and owner-side agent bridge.
+He runs the same retrieval for each role so Kevin can see the security outcome in numbers and complaint evidence.
+The SQL explains the important boundary: each local user is still themselves; only their authorized evidence reaches the agent.

-This lab makes the security contract explicit: local users authenticate as themselves, their assigned data grants filter the database rows, and only the resulting authorized JSON and vector evidence are sent to the agent. `RECALL_OWNER` retains the direct Select AI Agent privilege and the OCI resource principal.
-The local users do not become `RECALL_OWNER`, do not receive unrestricted table access, and do not receive a broad `DBMS_CLOUD_AI_AGENT` grant.
-They use the approved package boundary; the owner-side definer-rights bridge performs the governed agent handoff.
-Lab 8 extends this same boundary with role-filtered Spatial and Graph evidence in the React application.
+By the end of the lab, Store 101 sees 1 store, 12 units, and 5 customers; the Northeast role sees 24 stores, 453 units, and 120 customers; and the recall lead sees 120 stores, 2,400 units, and 600 customers.

 Estimated Time: 12 minutes